Who do I contact if I have a question?

 What is ASEE's policy on taxation of my stipend award?

-ASEE must report all stipend, internship support, health insurance and book allowance payments made to Recruitment Participants under the Science and Engineering Apprenticeship Program.
+ASEE must report all stipend, internship support, health insurance and book allowance payments made to Recruitment Participants under the Naval Research Enterprise Internship Program.
 At year end, ASEE will provide participants and the Internal Revenue Service (IRS) with the informational Form 1099-MISC recording the amount paid to the participant during the tax year.
 ASEE does not withhold taxes from participant payments.
 Under current laws and regulations, participants are responsible for submitting quarterly estimates of income taxes to the IRS and paying the amounts due.
 Participants may have a similar liability with respect to state and/or local taxes depending upon the state and/or locality where the participant resides.

-You are considered an independent contractor, and not self-employed, and are not employed by either the United States Government or ASEE.
+You are considered guest researchers and are not considered employed by either the United States Government, the Department of Defense, the US Navy, the Office of Naval Research, any ONR lab or ASEE.
 If you have further tax questions, please contact the IRS, as ASEE is prohibited from giving tax advice.

 Science and Engineering Apprenticeship Program (SEAP) apprenticeships are awarded under the authority of 10 U.S.C.
 2191, Armed Forces - Graduate Fellowship.
 Information requested on application forms and fellows' progress reports is solicited under this authority.
 The application information may be disclosed to reviewers and staff assistants as part of the SEAP process for evaluation and selection of qualified applicants.
 Information provided in applications and fellows' progress reports may be disclosed to academic institutions attended by applicants and fellows to provide or obtain data regarding the applicant review process, award decisions, or the administration of awards.
 Aggregated data based on application materials may be used in management reports designed to evaluate the direction and progress of the program and for reporting within the Department of Defense (DoD) and Federal Government.
 Attribution of specific data to individual applicants will be avoided, whenever possible, in using information provided.
 A fellow's application information may be shared with DoD laboratory personnel, for the purpose of receiving information about summer employment or other opportunities, only if an applicant consents to sharing of the application information using the check box within the application.
 A list of apprenticeship winners may be published.